Mr-Smyth/circles/README.md

 * Assign Sibling: Will appear if no Siblings have been added, and also only if bothe parents have been set.
 * Assign Children: Will appear if no children have been added, and also only if the person has a spouse/partner set.

+Any other situations where the user needs to edit, will be covered by clicking the edit button at the bottom of the screen.

 This is arranged in such a way to be logical to the user, and maintain a certain logic within Circles itself, i.e You cannot have a child who has no parents etc.